cuba-platform/frontend/CONTRIBUTING.md

 #### Commit Workflow

+0. Note!
+If you made some changes in templates (generators) which reflected in generated code you must update (regenerate) example app as well `npm run bootstrap-react-app`.

 1. Create a feature branch from `master`.
 Branch name should be `{initials}/{type}/{issueNumber}/{shortDescription}`, e.g. `pv/feat/34/bean-validation`:

     - `initials` are the first letters of author's first and last name.
 If the initials are already used by another team member - add additional letters (e.g. first letter of middle name).